-The minimum test size has t = 1 yielding 6 binary decision problems.
-If classifying subjects into one of the nine archetypes is the main aim of a study then there is no need to use a larger test design since observing the behavior of a DM in 6 binary choices already allows discriminating between the nine archetypes at any arbitrary precision.
+As previously mentioned the EET allows for discrimination between the nine archetypes at any arbitrary precision.
 More specifically, the researcher needs to define when an agent should be considered as egoistic in a particular domain (this is the meaning of arbitrary precision).
 Suppose we define an agent to be egoistic in a particular domain if she is not willing to give up c Cents in order to change the material payoff of the passive person by 1\$.
-Then the appropriate 6 items test has to be such that c =

-$100s/g \Leftrightarrow s = cg/100$ meaning that we can choose two of the remaining three parameters (after having fixed t at 1) freely.
+Then the appropriate EET has to be such that $c = 100s/g \iff s = cg/100$ meaning that we can choose the remaining parameters of the test freely.